-We conducted fieldwork at the Projeto Dacnis private reserve (Ubatuba, São Paulo, 23°27'38.92''S, 45° 8'24.48''W, WGS84), located in the Brazilian Atlantic Forest Domain.
+We conducted fieldwork at the Projeto Dacnis private reserve (Ubatuba, São Paulo, 23°27'38.92"S, 45° 8'24.48"W, WGS84), located in the Brazilian Atlantic Forest Domain.
 The predominant vegetation cover in the region is formed mainly by secondary Alluvial Ombrophilous Dense Forest and Submontane Ombrophilous Forest.
 The annual mean temperature is 22.5 °C and the annual mean rainfall is 2,552 mm3 (Alvares et al., 2013).

 The specific site where the individuals were found, within the Projeto Dacnis reserve, was monitored from June 2021 to May 2022.
 Diurnal visits occurred twice each week and nocturnal visits once every 15 days.
 The area was sampled using visual and auditory search methods.
 The visual sampling consisted of careful removal and analysis of the leaf litter at the specific site and at different locations in the Projeto Dacnis reserve.
-In some cases, individual toadlets were observed calling, confirming them as adult males.

-Collected specimens were deposited at the amphibian collection (ZUEC-AMP) of the Museu de Diversidade Biológica (MDBio), Universidade Estadual de Campinas (Unicamp), Campinas, state of São Paulo, Brazil, and Coleção de Anfíbios do Laboratório de Herpetologia (HCLP-A), Universidade Estadual Paulista, São Vicente, state of São Paulo, Brazil.
+Collected specimens were deposited at the amphibian collection (ZUEC-AMP) of the Museu de Diversidade Biológica (MDBio), Universidade Estadual de Campinas (Unicamp), Campinas, state of São Paulo, Brazil, and Coleção de Anfibios do Laboratório de Herpetologia (HCLP-A), Universidade Estadual Paulista, São Vicente, state of São Paulo, Brazil.